raymatos/city-fixtures-ble/README.md

 # city-fixtures-ble

     Control an elevator floor selection panel with an app and BLE.
-    The hardware should put out a BLU peripheral that will allow a user to select a floor.
+    The hardware should put out a BLE peripheral that will allow a user to select a floor.

 ## Components